whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-28-Her-Shave-Co-Subscription-Box-Giveaway-January-2016-News-Coupon.md

 <p><b>What's in the box:</b> Every month you'll receive 4-5 beauty samples that's based on a profile you complete.
 You can adjust this profile at any time through your online account and sometimes you get to choose a Sample Choice as well.</p>
 <p><b>Coupon:</b> Use coupon code <a href="https://www.hershaveco.com" target="_blank"><big>SHAVE20</big></a> and get 20% off your first box plus be entered to win your first box FREE!</p>

 <p>HER SHAVE CO. is a monthly subscription box for women who desire the world's best shave in all the right areas!
 Why do men get to have all the fun with shaving clubs?
-We can to know with Her Shave Co!</p>
+We can too now with Her Shave Co!</p>

 <p>To see what you'll be getting as your first box, <a href="http://whatsupmailbox.com/subscriptions/reviews/coupons/Her-Shave-Co-January-2016-First-Box-Subscription-Review-Coupon/" target="_blank">checkout my January 2016 box review of Her Shave Co. here!</a></p>